safeledger logo

 • Abu Dhabi

-The Abu Dhabi Department of Economic Development (ADDED) regulates trade licenses in the capital.
-Abu Dhabi offers unique licenses such as the Tajer Abu Dhabi license, which facilitates e-commerce without a physical office requirement for the initial three years, and Virtual Licenses for non-resident investors.
-Costs typically range from AED 6,000 to AED 30,000 or more.
+The Abu Dhabi Department of Economic Development (ADDED) issues licenses, including Tajer Abu Dhabi and Virtual Licenses.
+Costs typically range from AED 6,000 to AED 30,000+.

 • Sharjah